mikaoj/BSImagePicker/README.md

 ]
 ```

+## Xamarin

+If you are Xamarin developer you can use [Net.Xamarin.iOS.BSImagePicker](https://github.com/SByteDev/Net.Xamarin.iOS.BSImagePicker)

 ## Contribution

 Users are encouraged to become active participants in its continued development — by fixing any bugs that they encounter, or by improving the documentation wherever it’s found to be lacking.